Skip to main content

 cachelib::LruTailAgeStrategy::Config cfg(ratio, kLruTailAgeStrategyMinSlabs);

-cfg.slabProjectionLength = 0; // dont project or estimate tail age
+cfg.slabProjectionLength = 0; // don't project or estimate tail age

 cfg.numSlabsFreeMem = 10; // ok to have ~40 MB free memory in unused allocations